janae-marie/greenspace-health/README.md

-This is the group project for CAS502, which includes Janae Thomson and Heather Tottingham.

-# Greenspace accessibility & health
+# :construction: Greenspace accessibility & depression rates :construction:
-## Project Overview
+🏗️ _This project is still being built_

-Does greenspace access correlate with reported depression statistics across different neighborhoods or areas of a city?
+Does greenspace access correlate with reported depression statistics across different counties or areas of a city?

-Utilizing open-source data sets, we aim to analyze what “access” to greenspace might mean for city residents, including distance, greenspace type, and public access designations.
-Then, we will utilize depression statistics to see if and how these correlate to access types.
-We hope to visualize these correlations.
+This is a simple project to gather data from [OpenStreetMap](https://www.openstreetmap.org/#map=5/38.01/-95.84) and [CDC PLACES](https://www.cdc.gov/places/index.html) to see if there is a basic correlation between greenspaces and clinical depression rates.
+We hope that it can be used for various places to analyze this relationship across the U.S. For now, it can handle analyzing one place at a time.

+Janae Thomson and Heather Tottingham built this for a group project for Complex Adaptive Systems 502 offered through Arizona State University.

+> [!TIP]
+> Greenspaces are publically available nature spaces.
+For this project, we are defaulting the definition to OSM's `leisure` values of *park*, *nature reserve*, and *garden*.

+## How to install the project
+1. Install the prerequisites
+  - Python 3.1
+  - Conda package manager
+  - Git
+2. Clone the repository using Git
+3. Set up the Conda environment*
+  - Using bash, create the environment: `conda env create -f environment.yml`
+  - Activate it: `conda activate greenspace_env`
+  - _Any other needed for heather's work?_

+*All prerequisites are outlined in the environment.yml file.
+This will be handled by the conda package manager!

+## How to use the project-TBD

+### How do you define a "place"?-TBD

+Before you run the code, it's important to choose the place you want to analyze.
+CDC Data is at the County level, while OSM data uses geometry (via GeoDataFrames) to define places.
+We've defaulted this project to use the _enter place here_ place.
+It is managed in the _file name?)_ file.

+> [!WARNING]
+> Places may not line up correctly due to this varying grain definition.
+We recommend reviewing both data sets before trying to run this code.
+>
+> The OSM loader, when run, will tell you if the place you entered is a valid boundary or not.
+>
+> The CDC loader, when run, will tell you _??_
+>
+> **No code in this project will verify the places chosen are the same.
+This must be done manually before running this project.**

+## How to run tests-TBD

+## I want to contribute!-TBD

 ## Data Sources and Definitions
 ### OpenStreetMap
-- Utilizing osmnx package to load greenspace, defaulted to "park", "nature reserve", and "garden" designations
+This project utilizes the [osmnx package](https://osmnx.readthedocs.io/en/stable/) to load greenspace, defaulted to "park", "nature reserve", and "garden" designations.

-#### Citation
+**Citation**

 Boeing, G. (2024).
 Modeling and Analyzing Urban Networks and Amenities with OSMnx.
 Working paper. https://geoffboeing.com/publications/osmnx-paper/

-#### License
+**License**

 OSMnx is open source and licensed under the MIT license.
 OpenStreetMap’s open data license: https://www.openstreetmap.org/copyright

 ### CDC PLACES
+To find the mental health statistics, we utilized the [CDC PLACES](https://www.cdc.gov/places/index.html) dataset.
+Specifically:
+- YEAR
+- StateId
+- CountyName
+- Data_Value
+- Low_Confidence_Limit
+- High_Confidence_Limit
+- TotalPop18plus
-- Extract the following from the CDC PLACES dataset: YEAR, StateId, CountyName, Data_Value, Low_Confidence_Limit, High_Confidence_Limit, TotalPop18plus, and MeasureId = DEPRESSION.
-This will give us a subset of the data with the prevalence value of depression among adults by year, state, and county, with the lower and upper confidence interval values.
+- MeasureId = DEPRESSION

+This gives us a subset of the data with the prevalence value of depression among adults by year, state, and county, with the lower and upper confidence interval values.

-#### Citation
+**Citation**

 Centers for Disease Control and Prevention.
 PLACES: Local Data for Better Health. https://www.cdc.gov/places

-#### License
+**License**

 PLACES data is public domain data.
 See: https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/swc5-untb/about_data

-## Project Plan
-### Challenges
-- Heather is new to GitHub, version control systems, and writing code in collaboration with others.
-- Janae is more novice at data analysis and quality control over the analysis.

-### Collaboration:
-- Direct messages via Slack as primary interaction.
-- GitHub feature branching
-  + Utilize feature branching where each person will work on certain functionality within a branch.
-We may collaborate on the same branch for the same functionality (i.e. an issue at a time).
-  + familiarize with workflow
-  + review each other's code via pull requests to better collaborate and create a cohesive product

-  # Environment set-up
-  To recreate the environment, ensure Conda is installed on your computer, and run
-  - conda env create -f environment.yml
-  - conda activate greenspace_env

-  ## Dependencies
+## License-TBD
-  - osmnx--2.0.1; geonamescache--2.2.0 Note that osmnx, geopandas, and matplotlib do not have versions specified.